amphibian/reegion_select.ee_addon/README.markdown

 ## Low Variables Usage

-REEgion Select can also be used as a var type in the [Low Variables](http://devot-ee.com/add-ons/low-variables/) module.
+Reegion Select can also be used as a var type in the [Low Variables](http://devot-ee.com/add-ons/low-variables/) module.
 The resulting global variables will output the ISO 3166-2 abbreviation value for your region, but you can access the "name" or "alpha3" values by using the `{exp:low_variables:parse}` tag:

 `{exp:low_variables:parse var="var_name" type="name"}`